pixie-io/docs.px.dev/content/en/01-about-pixie/04-faq.md

 If specific services / requests are missing, it is possible that Pixie doesn't support the encryption library used by that service.
 You can see the list of encryption libraries supported by Pixie [here](/about-pixie/data-sources/#encryption-libraries).

-If specific services / requests are missing, it is possible that your application was not built with [debug symbols](/reference/admin/debug-symbols).
-See the [Data Sources](/about-pixie/data-sources) page to see which protocols and/or encryption libraries require a build with debug symbols.
+If specific services / requests are missing, it is possible that your application was not built with [debug information](/reference/admin/debug-info).
+See the [Data Sources](/about-pixie/data-sources) page to see which protocols and/or encryption libraries require a build with debug information.

 ### Why can’t I see data after enabling Data Isolation Mode?